warriordog/fedi-admin-scripts/README.md

 * You can set `dryRun` to `true` in order to test your configuration and connection settings.
 All blocks will be processed, but no changes will be saved to the instances.
 * If you get any kind of error like "unauthorized" or "unauthenticated", then check your access tokens.
 They may need to be replaced if much time has passed.

+## blocklist-diff

+Generate a simple diff between two mastodon-style blocklist files.
+The resulting CSV will contain every domain that appears in any list, along with the block severity for each list that contains it.

+### Usage:

+Execute `npm run blocklist-diff -- <diff_file> <source_1> <source_2> [source_3] [...]`.
+`diff_file` is the file to contain the generated diff, and all remaining parameters are blocklists to compare.

 ## follow-relations: SQL query for listing cross-server follow relationships

 This query is intended for use with Sharkey, although it should work with any Misskey-based instance.
 It will return a table of (follower, followee) rows where one side is a user from your local instance and the other is a user from one of a provided set of target instance(s).